Conus uhlei Petuch, J. Coltro &

 Type Locality: Nada, Gobo, Kii Peninsula, Japan

-Type Data: Holotype was in collection Teramachi and currently assumed to
+Type Data: Holotype was in collection Teramachi and currently assumed to be lost

 Type Size: 70 x 37.5 mm